GRAAL-Research/poutyne/docs/source/examples/Image_reconstruction.rst

 Resuming the training for more epochs
 =====================================

-If we find the past epochs not enough, Poutyne allows you to resume the training from the last done epoch, as below:
+If we find the past epochs not enough, Poutyne allows you to resume the training from the last done epoch, as below.
+Please note that, in the `callbacks` that we defined before, since we did not set the `restore_best argument` to `True`, our model stays at the last epoch after finishing the first part of the training.
+Hence, by setting the `initial_epoch` to the last epoch of the previous training, we can resume our training for more epoch, using the last saved weights.
+Otherwise, to benefit from the saved best weights, all you need is to set the `restore_best` argument to True and resume your training from the epoch number corresponding to the best weights saved by the callbacks.

 .. code-block:: python